sait-wbdv/fall-2021/src/takeaways/npm/introduction.md

 : A package is a file or directory that is described by a `package.json` file.

 **Dependency**
-: Code that another your app needs to function properly.
+: Code that your app needs to function properly.
 Each dependency will most likely have their own list of dependencies, which npm also manages.

 **Development dependency**
 : An `npm` package that's only needed during development (i.e. `nodemon` to help reload new code).
 These dependencies should be ignored when the app is in production.